aurorascharff/redwoodsdk-demo/STEPS.md

 ## Setup and starting point

-- I'm here in a app based on the RedwoodSDK standard starter, which includes the cloudflare setup.
+- I'm here in a app based on the RedwoodSDK starter, which includes the cloudflare setup.
 - RedwoodSDK is essentially just added as a vite plugin.
 It unlocks the ssr and server components and things like realtime features, and a cloudflare locale dev environment with access to database, storage, queues.
 Also hooked up to the compiler!
 - We configure our app inside our worker.tsx file here, the entrypoint for our cloudflare worker.